NYUAD-IM/artintel/EasyDiffusion.md

 7. ```./start.sh``` - this will take awhile the first time as the SD 1.5 model is downloaded
 8. Web browser should open

+Restarting the server
+1. Hit ctrl-c in the Terminal window to stop the server
+2. ```./start.sh```

 Installing more models:
 - Download e.g. [Realistic Vision model](https://civitai.com/models/4201?modelVersionId=245598), based on SD 1.5
 - Choose the smaller safetensors file (~2GB)
 - Move to ```~/artintel/easy-diffusion/models/stable-diffusion```
 - Click reload icon next to model name
 - The prompt guidance (cfg), sampler, and number of steps may need to be adjusted, see the model page notes for hints

+Full instructions are available in the [Easy Diffusion help pages](https://github.com/easydiffusion/easydiffusion/wiki)